isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 - Denmark
 - France
 - Italy
-- Netherlands
 - Spain
+- The Netherlands
-- United Kingdom
+- The United Kingdom
-- United States
+- The United States

 VTP applications for the Republic of Korea will open on **8 November 2021, 1000 hours (Singapore time)**.